alex-e-development/alex-e-development.github.io/chapter-07-react/README.md

 Although this tutorial focuses on the more modern method of creating [components as functions](https://reactjs.org/docs/components-and-props.html), it is important to make sure you are also familiar with the older style of creating [components as classes](https://reactjs.org/docs/react-component.html).

-Class components are still fully supported in React and you're still very likely to encounter them in real codebases and projects, so understanding how they work is very important.
+Class components are still fully supported in React and you're still very likely to encounter them in real codebases and projects, so understanding how they work is important.
 For most users, particularly those just learning React, there is no difference.
-For more advance users there are a very small subset of scenarios where class components are still required (e.g. [error boundaries](https://reactjs.org/docs/error-boundaries.html)).
+For more advance users there are a small subset of scenarios where class components are still required (e.g. [error boundaries](https://reactjs.org/docs/error-boundaries.html)).

 Most new features in React are designed around functional components (e.g. [hooks](https://reactjs.org/docs/hooks-intro.html)) so for new projects and people learning the library, functional components are recommended.
 In practice the best choice is to follow whatever convention your team has established.

 If you're curious, here's how our `LikeButton` component would look using `class` syntax.
+You do not need to update your code as this is only for demonstration.
 A little bit more verbose, but accomplishes the same behavior:

 ```js
 class LikeButton extends React.Component {